-The Diagnostic and Interventional Radiologist’s Guide For Emigrating to Australia
+For a Diagnostic and Interventional Radiologist Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for a Diagnostic and Interventional Radiologist.
 Before we examine the skills required to be recognised as a Diagnostic and Interventional Radiologist it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of a Diagnostic and Interventional Radiologist determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.